kamranayub/kamranayub.github.io/source/_posts/2016-04-21-ludum-dare-35-game-jam.markdown

 ## Creativity needs some downtime

-I find some of my best ideas, in game jams and outside of them, come when I give my brain time to think--driving home late at night, right before bed, etc. This is pretty well-known.
+I find some of my best ideas, in game jams and outside of them, come when I give my brain time to think--driving home late at night, right before bed, etc. [This is a pretty well-known phenomena](http://www.bbc.com/future/story/20131205-how-sleep-makes-you-more-creative) and also why it's SO IMPORTANT to sleep during a game jam.
+Give your brain a rest.
 Your brain can pull together random stuff and tie it together when you push everything out and the time that *usually* can occur is before bed.

 So it was like a brick in the face, when on my way home, I had an idea.
 An idea that I was so excited about, I couldn't sleep until I had made sure to note it all down.
 In the morning, I was pretty excited: